-First, we have removed the "auto-approve" toggle from the connection request pop-up.
+First, we have removed the "auto-approve" feature from the connection request pop-up as well as the trusted app settings.
 Many scammers are encouraging users to enable this feature so that they can approve many transactions at once, and drain wallets more easily.
-While it is no longer available upon connection, it can be toggled on in settings for users that know what they're doing.

 Friendly transaction details